A Systematic Review of Ethical Concerns with Voice Assistants: Analysis of Ethical Concerns

 Another recurring phenomenon in empirical work was the use of gendered pronouns as a means of demonstrating or measuring anthropomorphism.
-As with the fluid shift between categories described above, it appears that people use gendered and impersonal pronouns similarly~\citep{10.1145/3359316}, with the latter making up the majority of references~\citep{10.1145/3027063.3053246}.
-These type of responses are often attributed to over-learned social routines~\citep{10.1145/3176349.3176868}, similar to the reflexive use of `please' and `thank you'.
-This is supported by observations that people often continue these personifying behaviours even after learning more about voice assistants and how they work~\citep{10.1145/3459990.3460730}, suggesting that they reflect reflexive cultural and social behaviours around conversation rather than meaningful displays of social intimacy.
-There is a general understanding amongst the literature that social interactions with devices such as voice assistants are in some sense inherently satisfying~\citep{moussawi2020perceptions, 10.1145/3027063.3053246}.
-Explanations for this vary, but often focus on the similarity between these interactions with those found in interpersonal social situations (i.e. the familiarity of conversation~\citep{10.1145/3308532.3329466}).
-There is also a balance to be struck between the way that the underlying satisfaction from engaging socially with a device can mask or ameliorate its other drawbacks~\citep{benlian2020mitigating} and the way that appearing `too human' can instil unattainable expectations of a device's capabilities in users, which in turn leads to dissatisfaction~\citep{moussawi2020perceptions}.
+People fluidly shift between the use of gendered and impersonal pronouns~\cite{10.1145/3359316} similarly to the shifts between categories described above, with impersonal pronouns making up the majority of references~\cite{10.1145/3027063.3053246}.
+These types of responses were often attributed to over-learned, reflexive social routines rather than meaningful displays of social intimacy~\cite{10.1145/3176349.3176868}, supported by observations that people often continue these personifying behaviours after learning more about VAs and how they work~\cite{10.1145/3459990.3460730}.
+There was also a general understanding that social interactions with voice assistants are in some sense inherently satisfying~\cite{moussawi2020perceptions, 10.1145/3027063.3053246}, with explanations often focusing on the similarity between these interactions and those found in interpersonal social situations (i.e. the familiarity of conversation)~\cite{10.1145/3308532.3329466}.
+There is a balance to be struck between the way that the underlying satisfaction from engaging socially with a device can mask or ameliorate its other drawbacks~\cite{benlian2020mitigating} and the way that appearing `too human' can instil unattainable expectations of a device's capabilities in users, which in turn leads to dissatisfaction~\cite{moussawi2020perceptions}.